vladzaharia/dangerprep/scripts/setup/README.md

 # DangerPrep Setup Scripts

-This directory contains the comprehensive setup and cleanup scripts for the DangerPrep emergency router and content hub system.
+This directory contains the comprehensive setup and cleanup scripts for the DangerPrep emergency router and content hub system, with full support for FriendlyElec hardware including NanoPi M6, R6C, NanoPC-T6, and CM3588 boards.

 ## Overview

 The DangerPrep setup script provides a complete, automated installation of:

+### Core Features
 - **WiFi Hotspot**: "DangerPrep" with WPA2 security
 - **Network Routing**: LAN port as WAN, WiFi clients with full internet access
 - **Security Hardening**: 2025 best practices for Ubuntu 24.04